domRiddle/ASF/Setting-up.md

 #### Using ASF-ui

 ASF is a console app and doesn't include a graphical user interface.
-However, there is ongoing work on **[ASF-ui](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#asf-ui)** frontend to our IPC interface which is still in preview state, but can be used without bigger issues.
+However, we're actively working on **[ASF-ui](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#asf-ui)** frontend to our IPC interface, which can be a very decent and user-friendly way to access various ASF features.

 In order to use ASF-ui, you should ensure that you set up `IPC` and `SteamOwnerID` global configuration properties (ASF tab).